 Other factors that influence your dog walking insurance rate

-In addition, choosing extras like business contents, legal or personal accident cover will add to your dog walking insurance rates.
+Optional Extras: Choosing add-ons like business contents (to protect your leads, harnesses, and crates), legal expenses, or personal accident cover will naturally add to your dog walking insurance rates.

-If you use your car to transport dogs as part of your business, you'll need to tell your car insurance company and this could affect your premium.
+Vehicle Use: If you use your car or van to transport dogs as part of your business, you'll need to tell your car insurance company to upgrade to "business use" cover.
+This will likely affect your vehicle premium.

 How to Save Money on Dog Walking Insurance

-To save money on dog walking insurance, it is helpful to compare the market because prices can vary drastically from insurance company to insurance company.
-For example, in our study the range of prices for a self-employed, sole trader with 2 employees ranged from £50 to £311.
-Granted, there can be reasons for premium differences such as extra coverages or the excess, but those on a budget should be especially careful to get quotes from multiple sources.
+To save money on dog walking insurance, it is vital to compare the market because prices vary drastically from insurer to insurer.
+For example, in our 2026 study, quotes for a self-employed sole trader with 2 employees ranged from £80 all the way to £380 for the exact same level of cover.
+Those on a budget should be especially careful to get quotes from multiple sources.

-Choosing a higher excess is another way to get a discount on your dog walking insurance; but this may not suit everyone.
-Oftentimes the premium reduction is quite insignificant when you consider the additional amount you'd need to pay in the event of a covered claim.
+Choosing a higher excess is another way to get a discount on your dog walking insurance, but this may not suit everyone.
+Oftentimes, the premium reduction is quite insignificant when you consider the additional amount you'd need to pay out-of-pocket in the event of a covered claim.

-Another good way to save money on insurance is paying upfront for the whole year.
-This will save you from paying for interest charges that are typically applied to monthly payments.
-Paying annually instead of monthly will typically keep your dog walking insurance costs 12.5% lower.
+Another excellent way to save money on insurance is paying upfront for the whole year.
+This will save you from paying the interest charges that are typically applied to monthly direct debits.
+Paying annually instead of monthly typically keeps your dog walking insurance costs around 10% to 12.5% lower.

 Finally, don't pay for cover you don't need.
-For example, if your only "stock" is a few bags of dog treats then don't pay for stock cover.
+For example, if your only "stock" is a few bags of dog treats and some waste bags, don't bother paying extra for stock cover.

 Methodology

-To find the average cost of dog walking insurance, we gathered dozens of quotes for public liability insurance, with and without employers' liability cover (which is required by law if anyone works for you).
-We varied quotes by different factors like the level of cover and type of business.
-All quotes used in this study included cover for loss or injury to pets.
+To find the average cost of dog walking insurance for 2026, we gathered dozens of quotes for public liability insurance, with and without employers' liability cover (which is required by law if anyone works for you) and adjusted these rates for 2026 market conditions.
+We varied quotes by different factors like the level of cover and type of business structure.
+All quotes used in this study included cover for loss or injury to pets (often referred to as Care, Custody, and Control cover).

-Please note that insurance prices can vary significantly from situation to situation depending on the details of your application.
+Please note that insurance prices can vary significantly from situation to situation depending on the details of your application and current market inflation.
 As a result, the price you need to pay might be higher or lower than the rates mentioned here.
-Use this information just as a rough guide to help you learn more about prices and how different factors can affect insurance rates in a general way—this can be especially helpful if you're just thinking of starting a dog walking business.
+Use this information as a rough guide to help you learn more about prices and how different factors can affect insurance rates in a general way—this can be especially helpful if you're just thinking of starting a dog walking business.

 Comments